samcurteis/GA-Project-3-Frontend/README.md

 ## Planning

-After writing out a wireframe together which showed a layout of our MVP app, alongside some rough requirements of what we wanted our app to perform.
+After writing out a wireframe together which showed a layout of our MVP (Minimum Viable Product) app, alongside some rough requirements of what we wanted our app to perform.
 <p align='center'>
 <img alt='Project 3 wireframe 1' src='project-3-wireframe-1.png'>
 </p>